 - FortiAuthenticator verifies the FortiTokens that are used by all remote workers.

 - FortiAnalyzer is a network reporting and analysis tool.

 - FortiCASB manages cloud-based application access.

-If you are looking for trusted advice on managing your organisations’ security strategy, our team of experts are ready to help, get in touch to find out more.
+If you are looking for trusted advice on managing your organisations’ hybrid cyber security solutions, our team of experts are ready to help, get in touch to find out more.